golanlevin/lectures/lecture_loops/README.md

 ## Zoetrope & Praxinoscope

 The **Zoetrope** was invented in 1834 by William George Horner.
-The Zoetrope is the third major optical toy, after the Thaumatrope and Phenakistoscope, that uses the persistence of motion principle to create an illusion of motion.
+The Zoetrope is the third major optical device, after the Thaumatrope and Phenakistoscope, that uses the persistence of vision principle to create an illusion of motion.

 ![Zoetrope](images/zoetrope.png)